Punta Gorda? Can you really live in Punta Gorda?

 with Tampa/St. Petersburg was finished.
 That was a necessary improvement for the economy of that area.
 After the USA had got sucked into the quagmire of the Second World War, training space for combat pilots was needed.
 The Air Force built an airport in Punta Gorda to carry out that task.
 Once those young guys knew how to keep their planes in the air, Uncle Sam sent them to the war theaters in Europe and Asia.
 The training lessons in Florida’s blue sky were fun compared to what followed.
 Many young guys were shot out of the sky and did not come back in one piece.

 After the war, Punta Gorda took over.
 The Air Force didn’t need the airport anymore.
 Although, the airport had hibernated and suffered for a while due to inadequate management, taking over the airport was an excellent idea.
 Today the airport is extremely successful and an important backbone of the economy of the area.
 Passengers can fly to Ashville, Knoxville, Lexington, Allentown, Grand Rapids, Niagara Falls, Portsmouth, Cincinnati, Toledo, Kansas City, Pittsburgh, Philadelphia, Chicago and

 Cleveland ..to name just a few destinations.
 Go to the Punta Gorda’s Airport website to find out about all the destinations offered.

 More growth came to Punta Gorda at the end of the 1950’s.
-A modern shopping center was needed to „entertain” the bored consumers in the area.
+A modern shopping center was needed to „entertain” the bored to tears consumers in the area.
 The rotting boat dock at the end of Punta Gorda’s Historic District was an eyesore and developers decided to change that.
 That was in the early 80’s.

 Fisherman’s Village Added Real Value